Do I really need therapy?

 what's your cancellation policy?

 In order to avoid the full charge of our session, please cancel or reschedule your appointment with at least 24 hours notice.
-This policy applies to both events that are within and outside of your control.
+This policy applies to both events that are within and outside of your control, including illness.

 What is Gestalt Therapy?